mmagnus/rna-tools/README.md

 **What is fun here?**

-`rna-pdb-tools` is a packages of shell utils that are using the common core library.
+`rna-tools` (formerly rna-pdb-tools) is a packages of shell utils that are using the common core library.
 You can also access functions of the library from your scripts.

 A shell util: